monero-project/monero/README.md

 `./monero-wallet-cli`

-# Debugging
+## Debugging

 This section contains general instructions for debugging failed installs or problems encountered with Monero.
-First ensure you are running the latest version built from the github repo.
+First ensure you are running the latest version built from the Github repo.

-## Obtaining stack traces and core dumps on Unix systems
+### Obtaining stack traces and core dumps on Unix systems

 We generally use the tool `gdb` (GNU debugger) to provide stack trace functionality, and `ulimit` to provide core dumps in builds which crash or segfault.